 “Timing is everything when it comes to shopping,” said Jon Lal, founder and CEO of online coupon and cash-back website BeFrugal.
 “Time your purchases with the seasonality and popularity of items, and get it in the off-season or when stores have too much inventory.”

 Listening to music can actually make you happier, according to research from the University of Missouri.
 Fortunately, you don’t need to buy a bunch of new tunes.
-Instead, check out affordable music services like Spotify, where you can listen to overnight sensations like the Walmart yodeling boy — for free.
+Instead, check out affordable music services like Spotify, where you can listen to tons of amazing music for free.
 Or, if you don’t want ads interrupting your happiness, a premium membership is just $9.99 a month.

 Maintain Your Stuff

 A bike with rusted gears and a flat tire is not a bike — it’s a space-waster.
 And a car that never gets its oil changed is a major credit card expense waiting to happen.
 Remember, a little prevention can save you a major headache — and potentially reduce big expenses down the road.